-If you would like a copy of the published reports by the recipients of the 2016 scholarship program please click here.
+If you would like a copy of the published reports by past recipients of the scholarship program please click here.

 Who was Brian Gray?

 Previous Brian Gray Scholarship Program winners and reports

-Applications are to be submitted via the on-line application process.
+Applications are to be submitted via an on-line application process.
 This will require you to complete an application form including academic details, work experience, extra-curricular activities, an outline of your proposed research and its relevance to APRA, and two written references.
 The written references will need to be attached to the application form and so you may need to scan hard copies for this process.

 The Brian Gray Scholarship is open to any Australian/New Zealand citizen or permanent resident, studying a topic of relevance to APRA.
 The focus will be on honours year students, although postgraduate students can apply.